Welcome to Behavioral Directions LLC

 in Autism Spectrum, Developmental and Behavior Disorders

-Behavioral Directions, LLC in Herndon, Virginia is an Autism consulting firm of leading behavior analysts and psychological professionals with extensive experience in Autism, serving individuals with Autism Spectrum Disorders, challenging behavior and related developmental disabilities including ADHD, Down Syndrome, and Learning Disabilities.
-We provide assessment and intervention services in clinic, home, school and community settings.
-In addition to our clinic services, we provide services in the Washington metropolitan area in Northern Virginia, specifically Fairfax county (only west and north of I-66) and Loudoun county.
-All of our lead providers are full Board Certified Behavior Analysts (BCBAs).
-We also employ instructional staff who are certified or seeking certification as Registered Behavior Technicians (RBTs).
+Behavioral Directions, LLC is a firm of leading behavior analysts and psychological professionals with extensive experience serving individuals with Autism Spectrum Disorders, Attention Deficit Hyperactivity Disorder (ADHD), Problem Behaviors and related Developmental Disabilities.
+We provide assessment and intervention services in the clinic, home, school and community settings.
+Our staff members are credentialed (or seeking certification) in the field of behavior analysis as Board Certified Behavior Analysts, Board Certified Assistant Behavior Analysts and Registered Behavior Technicians.
+Our BCBA/BCaBA staff are also licensed by the Board of Medicine in Virginia.
+Our services are provided in the Washington metropolitan area in Northern Virginia, specifically Fairfax county (only west and north of I-66) and Loudoun county.

 We are committed to using only evidence-based procedures.
 Applied Behavior Analysis (ABA), a methodology supported by over 40 years of research and based on principles of learning is utilized.
 Skinner’s Analysis of Verbal Behavior, to promote communication and other skills, is emphasized in service delivery.
 Quality control is important to us, so we maintain small caseloads to provide the contact and intensity required to see behavior change.

-“The main focus of intervention for Autism, developmental delays and behavior disorders is to lessen associated deficits and family distress, and to increase quality of life and functional independence.”
+“The main focus of intervention for Autism, ADHD, developmental disabilities and behavior disorders is to lessen associated deficits and family distress, and to increase quality of life and functional independence.”

 We are highly committed to applying state-of-the-art techniques with established scientific effectiveness since these are mostly likely to lead to efficient improvements in skill and behavior.
 Data-based assessment and treatment are utilized to objectively evaluate progress and outcome.